akeneo/pim-helpcenter/content/md/assets/create-and-display-assets.md

 ## Upload and create several assets at the same time

 Assets mass upload is pretty convenient since it **automatically creates new assets from uploaded files**.
+The uploaded files will automatically be put in the attribute that you defined as *main media* in the asset family properties.

 ::: warning
 As for the unitary creation, you have to be in an asset family to mass upload your files.